The BCMJ website

 Throughout all the changes brought about over the course of time, the journal has seen surprisingly little change in its editorial leadership.
 In 88 years of publication, from its inception in 1924 as the VMA Bulletin, the journal has had only six editors.
 The position has consistently attracted individuals who have displayed a remarkable level of commitment to the publication, and who, in some cases, maintained truly impressive tenures.

 Much as there has been little editorial change over the years, other aspects of the journal have also remained static despite (or perhaps thanks to) all the technological advances in the publishing industry in the past half century.
-When the first edition of the journal was published in 1959, the Editorial Board had seven members – the same as today.
-Although circulation has increased from 2680 to approximately 11 000, the number of BCMA staff dedicated to the production of the journal has increased by only one person, for a total of three full-time employees.
-And the cost of each issue to members, which fluctuates according to advertising revenues, has actually crept down over the past 20 years, from $2 per issue in 1985, to an average of $1.10 per issue in 2007.
+When the first edition of the journal was published in 1959, the Editorial Board had seven members, the same as today.
+Although circulation has increased from 2680 to approximately 14 000, the number of Doctors of BC staff dedicated to the production of the journal has increased by only one person, for a total of three full-time employees.
+And the cost of each issue to members, which fluctuates according to advertising revenues, has crept up only slightly, from $2 per issue in 1985, to an average of $2.45 per issue in 2017.